 You’re realistic, practical, industrious, focused, curious, a self-starter.
 You know that further study is going to be worth it, because it will help you stand out to employers.
 Our full-time Business Administration top-up course in Cambridge is designed for students like you.
 You’ll boost your career and gain a full degree in just one year.
 Open yourself up to new ideas and opportunities, improve your skill set, and learn the language that dynamic businesses speak.

-We know that you want to build on your current knowledge so our course has been designed by selecting the core modules you need from our School of Management.
+We know that you want to build on your current knowledge so our course has been designed around core modules developed by our School of Management.
 You might not be sure which path in business to take yet but this course aims to expose you to the breadth of roles possible, to help you figure out which could be right for you.
-Core modules cover advanced components of modern business and the wide range of optional modules enable you to specialise and develop your own unique approach.
+Core modules cover advanced components of modern business and the wide range of optional modules let you specialise and develop your own unique approach.

 You need to be economical with your time.
 Studying has to fit around your work and life commitments.
 We’re realistic about your position, so we approach the course in a way that maximises the value of both in-class sessions and home study.
-You can expect Team Based Learning in class, where live tasks are set to be solved within your teams to develop your critical thinking and communication skills.
+When studying your Business Administration Top-Up course at ARU, you can expect Team Based Learning in class, where we set live tasks for your team to solve.
+It's a great way to develop your critical thinking and communication skills.
 Theory comes to life as you collaborate with your teammates to complete challenges, and the learning becomes more meaningful and relevant as you reflect on your performance together.
 This is designed alongside assessments that ensures your individual capabilities and successes get the credit they deserve.
 You can be confident that what you’re learning is relevant and will be taught by specialists.

 Our students and academics come from all over the world, so you’ll learn to operate in a multicultural environment – highly valuable preparation for today's global marketplace.